strohel/strohel.github.io/_posts/2020-09-27-bench-actix-rocket.md

 Consumed CPU time as reported by Docker API.

 Actix and Rocket v0.4 show surprisingly similar pattern here.
-While Rocker v0.4 is not itself async, our implementation actually spawns per-thread *basic* Tokio async runtimes, as Actix does.
+While Rocket v0.4 is not itself async, our implementation spawns per-thread *basic* Tokio async runtimes, as Actix does.

 I attribute higher initial CPU consumption of Rocket v0.5-dev to its use of the threaded work-stealing Tokio runtime.
 When such runtime was used in one of the Rocket v0.4 variants, its initial CPU consumption was similarly higher.